lanl/FEHM/docs/getting-started/examples-samples.md

    Enter name for iocntl -- default file name: not using [(name/na or not using), RETURN = DEFAULT]
 ```
 This query asks for a control file name.
 If a control file name is entered no further terminal input is required.
-The below example shows the control file that would produce the same results as the terminal responses discussed below and illustrated in TerminalQuery_.
+The below example shows the control file that would produce the same results as the terminal responses discussed below and illustrated in [TerminalQuery](#Terminal-query).
 Files that are not needed for output can be represented with a blank line.
 If names are not provided for the write file and/or the data check file, the code will use the following defaults: fehmn.fin and fehmn.chk.
 Following the file names is the flag that controls terminal output.
 The last line of the file is the user subroutine number.
 Omitting these values results in no terminal output and no user subroutine call.
 For now, we assume a carriage return ``(cr>`` is entered and a control file is not being used.
 The following query will appear:

 **Input control file for heat conduction example**